jkiil/Universal-Triggers-Sentiment/README.md

-# Universal Adversarial Triggers for Attacking Sentiment Analysis
+# Universal Adversarial Triggers for Attacking Sentiment Classification

 This repo is based on the official code for the EMNLP 2019 paper, Universal Adversarial Triggers for Attacking and Analyzing NLP, found [here](https://github.com/Eric-Wallace/universal-triggers).
 This repository contains the code for replicating our experiments and creating universal triggers.